DivyanshRoy/Proxy-ReEncryption-Elliptical-Curve-Cryptography-ECC-/README.md

 # Proxy-ReEncryption-Elliptical-Curve-Cryptography-ECC-
-Contains code for generation of Points on the Elliptic Curve and performing Proxy ReEncryption using them.
+Implementation contains code for generation of Points on the Elliptic Curve and performing Proxy ReEncryption using them.